sunnyfloyd/master-notes/python/design-patterns.md

 - Use the Composite pattern when you have to implement a tree-like object structure.
 The Composite pattern provides you with two basic element types that share a common interface: simple leaves and complex containers.
 A container can be composed of both leaves and other containers.
 This lets you construct a nested recursive object structure that resembles a tree.

 - Use the pattern when you want the client code to treat both simple and complex elements uniformly.
 All elements defined by the Composite pattern share a common interface.
 Using this interface, the client doesn’t have to worry about the concrete class of the objects it works with.

+#### Flyweight

+- The **Flyweight** pattern has a single purpose: minimizing memory intake.
+If your program doesn’t struggle with a shortage of RAM, then you might just ignore this pattern for a while.

+- Flyweight can be recognized by a creation method that returns cached objects instead of creating new.